Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Shadows-in-HDRP.md

 If the Light's **Update Mode** is set to **OnDemand**, you can manually request HDRP to update the Light's shadow map.
 To do this, access the Light's **HDAdditionalLightData** component and call the `RequestShadowMapRendering` function.
 Also, if the Light has multiple shadows (e.g. multiple cascades of a directional light), you can request the update of a specific sub-shadow.
 To do this, use the `RequestSubShadowMapRendering(shadowIndex)` function.
 For a Light that does cache its shadows, if you disable it or set its **Update Mode** to **Every Frame**, you can tell HDRP to preserve the Light's shadow map's place in the cached shadow atlas.
 This means that, if you enable the Light again, HDRP does not need to re-render the shadow map or place it into a shadow atlas.
 For information on how to make a Light preserve its shadow map's place in the cached shadow atlas, see [Preserving shadow atlas placement](#preserving-shadow-atlas-placement).

 As a shortcut for a common case, HDRP offers an option to automatically trigger an update when either the position or rotation of a light changes above a certain threshold.
-This option can be selected in the Shadow settings section on the Light as **Update on light movement**.
+To enable this option, select a [Light](https://github.com/Unity-Technologies/Graphics/pull/Light-Component.md) and, in the **Shadow** section of its Inspector, enable **Update on light movement**.
-The threshold that are used to determine how much a light needs to move or rotate to trigger an update can be customized per light with the properties
-`cachedShadowTranslationUpdateThreshold` and `cachedShadowAngleUpdateThreshold` on the **HDAdditionalLightData** component.
-Note that point lights ignore the angle differences when determining if an update is needed with this mode.
+You can customize the threshold that HDRP uses to determine how much a light needs to move or rotate to trigger an update.
+To do this, use the properties: `cachedShadowTranslationUpdateThreshold` and `cachedShadowAngleUpdateThreshold` properties on the Light's **HDAdditionalLightData** component.
+Note that point lights ignore the angle differences when determining if they need to perform an update in this mode.

 ### Customising shadow caching
 HDRP caches shadow maps for punctual Lights into one atlas, area Lights into another, and directional Lights into the same atlas as non-cached Directional Lights.
 You can change the resolution of the first two cached shadow atlases independently of one another.
 To do this: